Lisly25/minishell/README.md

 - absolute path
 - without path, if the executable's location is found within the PATH environmental variable

-III.
+### III.
 In- and output redirection

-- '<' token followed by file name will set that file to be the standard input of the command
+- `<` token followed by file name will set that file to be the standard input of the command
-- '<<' token followed by a limiter name will give a prompt for the user to type the command's standard input into the terminal.
-The limiter is a string that is meant to signal the end of the input (not included in the input).
+- `<<` token followed by a delimiter name will give a prompt for the user to type the command's standard input into the terminal.
+The delimiter is a string that is meant to signal the end of the input (not included in the input).
 Environment variables are expanded the same way that they are in bash's heredocs.
-- '>' token followed by file name will redirect the output to that file.
+- `>` token followed by file name will redirect the output to that file.
 If the file already exists, its previous contents are truncated.
 Otherwise, the file is newly created.
-- '>>' token followed by file name will redirect the output to that file.
+- `>>` token followed by file name will redirect the output to that file.
 If the file already exists, the new information is appended to it.
 Otherwise, the file is newly created.

 In bash, these tokens can be preceeded by numeric characters to specify which fd to use, but this is NOT implemented in minishell.

-IV.
+### IV.
 Pipes

-Pipes work the same way that they do in shell, except a pipe symbol must always be followed by a command.
+Pipes work the same way that they do in bash, except a pipe symbol must always be followed by a command.
 Otherwise, it is considered a syntax error.
 (Using the '&|' combination to also redirect the errors is NOT possible.)

-V. Built-ins
+### V. Built-ins

 A number of bash-builtins have been re-implemented from scratch.
 These are: